Oxore/golisp-wtf/Readme.md

-# R6RS Scheme Lisp dialect interpreter
+# Some custom Scheme Lisp dialect interpreter

-This is an implementation of a subset of R6RS Scheme Lisp dialect in golang.
+This is an implementation of a custom dialect of Lisp in golang.
+GNU Guile and Racket Scheme implementations common behavior has been used as a reference.

 The work is still in progress.